Winchester Rotary Charitable Incorporated Organisation

 - Specific, Targeted Projects: The club explicitly seeks “targeted projects” rather than general operating support.
 Applications should focus on specific outcomes and deliverables.

 - Relationship and Trust: With no formal public application process, relationships matter significantly.
-Organizations that have engaged with club members, volunteered at events, or have established credibility in the Winchester community are better positioned.
+Organisations that have engaged with club members, volunteered at events, or have established credibility in the Winchester community are better positioned.

 - Non-sectarian Approach: Recipients should be non-sectarian, focusing on charitable purposes that serve the broader community.